zoxpx/pxdocs/content/install-with-other/operate-and-maintain/monitoring/alerting.md

 ---
-title: "Alerting with Portworx"
+title: Alerting with Portworx
-keywords: portworx, prometheus, grafana, alertmanager, cluster, storage
+keywords: alerts, alerting, grafana
 description: Learn how to configure Prometheus to enable you to visualize your Portworx cluster status within Grafana.
 ---